magento/pwa-studio/pwa-devdocs/src/pagebuilder/create-custom-components/index.md

 (node: HTMLElement, props: {contentType: string, appearance: string}) => {[key: string]: any}
 ```

-We aim to have human friendly output from the config aggregator where we can as the keys will align with your content types component later on.
+We aim to have human friendly output from the configuration aggregator, where the keys will align with your content types component later on.

 We provide a number of utility methods which help with retrieving commonly stored data, such as the advanced section and background images.
 These are all located within `packages/venia-ui/lib/components/RichContent/PageBuilder/utils.js`.
 We provide the following utilities, which all accept the `node` passed to the config aggregator: